 (a) if, within one hundred twenty days from the occurrence, the state university of New York notifies the authority in writing of its intention to replace or restore such state university athletic facility, the state university of New York shall proceed to replace or restore such state university athletic facility, including all fixtures, furniture, equipment and effects, to its original condition insofar as possible.
-The moneys required for such replacement or restoration shall be paid from the proceeds of any condemnation award or insurance received by reason of such occurrence and, to the extent that such proceeds are not sufficient, from any moneys available therefor in any fund established pursuant to the agreement of the authority with the holders of bonds issued in connection with a state university athletic facility, if any, or from moneys to be provided by the state university of New York; or university of New York to restore or replace such state university athletic facility, the dormitory authority in its discretion may determine that such state university athletic facility has been abandoned and is no longer useful or necessary in the operation of the state university of New York.
+The moneys required for such replacement or restoration shall be paid from the proceeds of any condemnation award or insurance received by reason of such occurrence and, to the extent that such proceeds are not sufficient, from any moneys available therefor in any fund established pursuant to the agreement of the authority with the holders of bonds issued in connection with a state university athletic facility, if any, or from moneys to be provided by the state university of New York; or

+(b) if the authority has not within such one hundred twenty day period been notified in writing of the intention of the state university of New York to restore or replace such state university athletic facility, the dormitory authority in its discretion may determine that such state university athletic facility has been abandoned and is no longer useful or necessary in the operation of the state university of New York.
 In such event, the proceeds of any condemnation award or insurance received by reason of such occurrence shall be applied and paid in the manner and order of priority as provided in such agreement with the holders of such bonds.